Instructional Practices

 2. Create a concept map

-If we want our students to see and understand the connections between various subject areas, we need to make sure that we can see them.
+If we want our students to see and understand the connections between various subject areas, we need to ensure we can see them.
 One way to do this is to create a concept map with your objective.
 For example, if your objective is to have the students write a persuasive essay, then write the term “persuasive essay” in the center of your paper and circle it.
 Then, brainstorm all the curriculum connections you could incorporate into the project.
 For example, the students could create a survey of their classmates’ opinions on the topic and graph the results (math).
 You could have the project based on real issues that people faced in the past (history).
 The students might read books about their topic (reading fluency, comprehension, or literature), create visual aids (art), and, of course, demonstrate good grammar, spelling, and handwriting (or typing) skills.

 3. Integrate those subjects

 Using the concept map developed above, begin planning concrete ways that you can integrate other skills into your main lesson and use those skills to reinforce your lesson objective.
-For example, you could reinforce a math lesson by having students write their own story problem, read a piece of relevant poetry before a history lesson, or give a brief history on a particular science concept before delving into the technical material.
+For example, you could reinforce a math lesson by having students write their own story problem, read relevant poetry before a history lesson, or give a brief history of a particular science concept before delving into the technical material.
 Or, you may give an overview of the development of meteorology as an introduction to a unit on weather or show the progression of submarine technology before launching into a unit on oceans.

 4. Plan thematic units